anonymous085/aiconfig-nodejs-docs-example/README.md

-# Ai Configs Demo/Example Application
+# Ai Configs Example Application

 This application returns a list of products that match a user's preferences.
 It includes implementation with AI Configs against OpenAI.